Debiased distributed learning for sparse partial linear models in high dimensions: Appendix

 where $c$ is some universal constant. \end{lem}

-We introduce the event involving $\gamma_n$ defined in the text previously:
+We introduce the event involving $\nu_n$ defined in the text previously:

-Combining with Lemma 1 and Lemma 7 in \cite{Raskutti2012}, we can show that the event $\mathcal{E}(\gamma_n)$ occurs with high probability, stated as follows. \begin{lem} Suppose that $\epsilon_i$'s are independent Gaussian variables.
-Then under the condition $n\gamma_n^2=\Omega(\log(1/\gamma_n))$, we have
+By simplifying Theorem 10 for multi-kernel regression problems in the supplementary material of \cite{Suzuki2013}, one shows that the event $\mathcal{E}(\nu_n)$ occurs with high probability, stated as follows. \begin{lem} Suppose that $\epsilon_i$'s are independent Gaussian variables.
+Under the Supernorm Assumption, then there exist two constants $c_1,\,c_2$ such that

 \end{lem}

 In the end, we list the classical conclusion on the adjoint operators in Hilbert spaces, see the Chapter 8 in \cite{Rudin1991}. \begin{lem} Let $H_1,H_2$ be two Hilbert spaces, and $A$ is a linear and bounded operator from $H_1$ to $H_2$, with its adjoint operator $A^*$.
 Then, $\|A\|=\|A^*\|=\|AA^*\|^{1/2}=\|A^*A\|^{1/2}$. \end{lem}